JetBrains/kotlin-web-site/docs/topics/jvm/comparison-to-java.md

 [//]: # (title: Comparison to Java)

+> The current comparison between Kotlin and Java was made before the release of Java 21.
+> This page is outdated, but an update is planned and will be available soon.
+>
+> Use this [YouTrack issue](https://youtrack.jetbrains.com/issue/KT-62083/) to track the progress.
+>
+{type="warning"}

 ## Some Java issues addressed in Kotlin

 Kotlin fixes a series of issues that Java suffers from: